NSF Directed Mission Trips

-NSF leads direct mission trips to global locations that have been carefully chosen and set-up to ensure we are making a meaningful impact on each trip.
-On an NSF direct mission, NSF is directly responsible for mission planning, funding, products (i.e. instruments, fixation systems, implants etc.) and patient care.
+NSF directed mission trips travel to global locations that have been carefully chosen and set-up to ensure we are making a meaningful impact on each trip.
+On an NSF directed mission, NSF is directly responsible for mission planning, funding, products (i.e. instruments, fixation systems, implants etc.) and patient care.
 We also feel it is our responsibility to work with and train local surgeons to develop sustainable spine treatment programs that can remain even after we return home.

 Our mission teams are made-up of renowned spine surgeons and allied health professionals who are committed to giving patients access to the surgical treatment they critically need, while providing a pathway toward a normal life at no cost to them.
 These individuals volunteer their time and expertise out of the sheer love of giving back and changing lives.

 With your support and the new team’s hard work over the last year, NSF is excited to announce it is relaunching the NSF directed mission trip program in TWO new locations: Monterrey, Mexico and Tegucigalpa, Honduras